-A number of new and amendments to standards are effective for annual periods beginning after January 1, 2022 and have not been applied in preparing the consolidated financial statements.
+A number of new and amendments to standards are effective for annual reporting periods beginning after January 1, 2023 and have not been applied in preparing the consolidated financial statements.
 None of these are expected to have a significant effect on the consolidated financial statements.

-The Group will adopt the following new and amended standards on the respective effective dates:
+The Group will adopt the following new and amendments to standards on the respective effective dates: